-Guidelines from the 1990s, which are now outdated, recommended that people with diverticular disease avoid certain foods, including nuts and seeds, for fear that these foods would get ‘stuck’ in the diverticula (or tiny ‘pockets’ within the bowel wall) and inflame the bowel.
+Guidelines from the 1970s, which were largely based on anecdotal observations or isolated case reports, recommended that people with diverticular disease avoid certain foods, including nuts, seeds and corn, for fear that these foods would get ‘stuck’ in the diverticula (or tiny ‘pockets’ within the bowel wall) and inflame the bowel.

 References